Timaxsss/CHEWTOOLS/README.md

-# 🚀 ChewTools - Elevate Your Solana Token
+# 🚀 ChewTools - Reward System For Solana Token - Elevate Your Solana Token

 Transform your Solana meme token into a powerful utility token with ChewTools' advanced reward system.
 Available now at [chewtools.fun](https://chewtools.fun)!